 Mobile Home Initiative Team Leader

-David is a full-time member of the CPLP staff.
-He is a driving force behind the organization’s Mobile Home Initiative, and uses his in-depth knowledge of Colorado’s Mobile Home Park Act to lead Know-Your-Rights trainings and provide pro bono legal guidance and representation for mobile home park residents.
+David is a driving force behind the organization’s Mobile Home Initiative, and uses his in-depth knowledge of Colorado’s Mobile Home Park Act to lead Know-Your-Rights trainings and provide pro bono legal guidance and representation for mobile home park residents.

 “It's often said that there are no rights without remedy.
 While the Mobile Home Park Act gives many rights to mobile home residents, those rights are meaningless without access to justice.
 Taken a step further, these rights mean nothing if mobile home residents are unaware of them.
 That is what I see as CPLP’s purpose.
 We educate residents about their rights and facilitate access to justice and representation so residents can fulfill the rights provided to them by the Colorado legislature.”

 Contact David for inquires about CPLP’s Mobile Home Initiative (email@example.com)

 Lauren's background is in working with young adults who have experienced trauma on a variety of legal and multidisciplinary issues and representing the best interests of children in civil protection order cases.
 She is the Intake Coordinator at CPLP, working to ensure every individual seeking legal support feels heard and empowered to take the next necessary steps

 “Safe and stable housing is integral in building a foundation upon which to thrive for people of all ages, and far too many people in our community are without that or at risk of losing that.
 CPLP steps in--meeting people where they are at--to address the crises they are facing.
 We also work with community partners through education, policy, and legislation to stop those same crises from happening to others in the future so that one day soon all of our neighbors in Colorado may be free from the trauma of experiencing homelessness.”